 - The district's investment policy regarding the debt issuance or the agreement, as applicable.

 A board may purchase, sell, and invest its funds and funds under its control in investments described below, in compliance with its adopted investment policies and according to the standard of care set out in this policy.
 Gov't Code 2256.003(a)

 In the exercise of these powers, the board may contract with an investment management firm registered under the Investment Advisers Act of 1940 (15 U.S.C.
 Section 80b-1 et seq.) or with the State Securities Board to provide for the investment and management of its public funds or other funds under its control.
 A contract made under this authority may not be for a term longer than two years.
-A renewal or extension of the contract must be made by the board by resolution.
+A renewal or extension of the contract must be made by the board by order, ordinance, or resolution.
 Gov't Code 2256.003(b)

 The board may specify in its investment policy that any authorized investment is not suitable.
 Gov't Code 2256.005(j)